Record360/record360-sdk-android/README.md

 # Installation with Gradle

 Record360 SDK can be installed using Gradle.
-Gradle uses JCenter as its dependency manager that automates and simplifies the process of integrating 3rd-party libraries into your projects.
-It also allows you to specify maven urls to pull in repositories that may not be hosted on JCenter.
+Gradle uses JCenter and Google as its dependency managers that automate and simplify the process of integrating 3rd-party libraries into your projects.
+It also allows you to specify maven urls to pull in repositories that may not be hosted on JCenter or Google.

 ### build.gradle